anabaei/codeCore/Day42_API_Rails/read.md

 ```
  change the name of user to auther,  key: :author
- * To avoid contradiction with current controllers we can create a nother folder controller and views as in `Set a /api/v1/ namespace for json` section to make life easier inheritet from application controller insdie the api.
  * `&` this means if full_name is nill then dont returns nill or give an error and skip it.
  user&.full_name